 I have been married since 1981 and a father of a daughter since 1982.
 My wife is simply amazing; quite easily the smartest and nicest person I have ever known.
-She has a very successful career as a vice-president at an insurance company and as an actuary, a Fellow of the Society of Actuaries.
+She's had a very successful career as a vice-president at an insurance company and as an actuary, a Fellow of the Society of Actuaries.
 On top of all this, she is cute.
 I don't just mean cute in a physical sense (although she is).
 Cute is as cute does, and she does cute.
 I sometimes wonder how I ever won her.

 I myself was born in 1957, in North Tonawanda, NY, and spent my early years in Tonawanda.
 These two towns, separated by the Erie Canal (they are, in fact, where the canal really ends, despite what the song says), are delightful reminders of a nicer time.
+Visiting them is like taking a trip back in time.

 For college I went to Holy Cross, a good Catholic school, where I met my wife.
 I received a degree in psychology, with a secondary concentration in Eastern religions, in 1979.
-The fact that after twenty-five or so years all of my training in psychology is obsolete leaves me with mixed feelings.
+The fact that after twenty-five or so years my training in psychology is obsolete leaves me with mixed feelings.
 I am grateful, however, that pyschology majors were required to take a course in statistics.
-That has stood me in good stead, and I think that everyone should be required to take it, on at least a high school level.
+That has stood me in good stead, and I think that everyone should be required to take one, on at least a high school level.
 We are confronted daily with statistics -- polls, gambling odds, and such -- but few of us really understand them.
 Many people still believe that if a series of coin flips has come up consistently heads, the odds against the next flip coming up heads are greater than 50%, or that the odds against a shuffled deck of cards being in order by suit and number are greater than those against any other order.
 Just the other day I read how in a poll the majority of people polled believed in one thing, with the breakdown something like 49/47%, with the rest undecided.
 A plurality rather than a majority, but it was even worse; the error of measurement was 4%.
 In other words, statistcally speaking, the question was tied.
 People should know these things.
 But I digress.

 After college I served in the Air Force myself, as a communications officer, stationed in England.
 (I had gone to college on a ROTC scholarship.)
 My wife and I developed a love for England and the English, and have been back a number of times.
 We have even considered living there after my wife retires.

 I served my hitch in the Air Force and got out.
 I won't say that the Air Force and I parted on the best of terms, but I know that both of us seemed relieved.
 My wife and I didn’t like the idea of someone else raising our daughter in daycare, so we decided one of us would stay home and take care of her and the house.
 My wife wanted to try the working world.
 Fortunately, I was quite eager to take up the househusband role, so that is how we raised our daughter.
 It was one of the best decisions of our lives; all three of us are happier than we would otherwise have been.
 As you might guess from the rest of this site, I know quite a lot of rather obscure things, and I made sure that my daughter knew them.
 To make things worse, she came home one day early in her school career very upset because she already knew the things she was being taught.
 We promised her that we would only teach her things she wouldn't learn in school.
 I'm sure you can appreciate how unusual an education she had as a result.
 Eventually, school caught up with her, and the odd things started to come in handy.
 One of my proud moments came when her Iranian chemistry teacher in high school started to count in her own language.
 Realizing what she was doing, she stopped, and asked the students if any of them knew what language she had been speaking.
 My brilliant daughter said,"Farsi," amazing one and all.
-But her thought was, "Of course it's Farsi; the teacher's from Iran."
+But her thought was, "Of course it's Farsi; she's from Iran."
 Like I said, we taught her some unusual things.

 I became a Wiccan (Neo-Wiccan) in high school, and was one for over fifteen years.
 When I started to research what we actually know about ancient Paganism, however, I realized that it was the Old Gods that I was attracted to, and that I wanted to worship them in the old ways.
 I am now an Indo-European Reconstructionist, with, as this site will make abundantly clear, a particular interest in the Proto-Indo-European religion and language.